 The tax reform still causes controversy in Russia

-The Prime Minister of the Russian government Mikhail Kasyanov decided to personally run the reform of the taxation system in Russia.
-As governmental officials say, Kasyanov is tired of waiting for the Finance Ministry and the Ministry for Economic Development and Trade to take an initiative about the reform.
-Secondly, it would be very good for the prime minister to run the reform successfully, for everyone would associate the ease of the tax burden with his name.
-Former Prime Minister Viktor Chernomyrdin gave a definition to the activity of a head of the Russian government, when he said "we wanted to do something better, but we got it as usual."
-Mikhail Kasyanov does not want to repeat the same thing.
+The Russian government's prime minister, Mikhail Kasyanov, has decided to personally run the reform of the taxation system in Russia.
+Governmental officials say that Kasyanov is tired of waiting for the Finance Ministry and the Economic Development and Trade Ministry to take initiative about the reform.
+In addition, it would be very good for the prime minister if he runs the reform successfully, for everyone would associate the ease of the tax burden with his name.
+Former Prime Minister Viktor Chernomyrdin defined such activity on the part of a prime minister of the Russian government when he said that "we wanted to do something better, but things happened as usual."
+Kasyanov does not want to repeat the same thing.

-Mikhail Kasyanov said today at a governmental session that the Finance Ministry and the Ministry for Economic Development and Trade are about to coordinate basic measures of the tax reform.
-As he said, the scheduled program would allow to reduce the tax burden on the economy by two percent of the Gross Domestic Product.
-This is expected to be achieved next year.
-Kasyanov also said that the burden would be eased most for the processing industry, since the government pays first priority to its development.
+Kasyanov said today at a governmental session that the Finance Ministry and the Economic Development and Trade Ministry are about to coordinate basic tax-reform measures.
+He said that the scheduled program would allow reducing the tax burden on the economy by 2 percent of GDP.
+(This is expected to be achieved next year.)
+Kasyanov also said that the burden would be eased most for the processing industry, since the government is giving its development first priority.

-According to experts' estimates, the prime minister has prepared the today's statement very well.
-As it is known, Mikhail Kasyanov offered his opponents (Finance Minister Aleksey Kudrin and Economic Minister German Gref) his own tax reduction characteristics.
-The Ministry for Economic Development and Trade was given a task to calculate the influence that the 28 percent social tax flat scale would show on the economy (it is going to be introduced in 2004).
+According to expert assessments, the prime minister prepared today's statement very well.
+It is known that Kasyanov has suggested his own tax-reduction agenda to his opponents (Finance Minister Alexei Kudrin and Economic Development and Trade Minister German Gref).
+The Economic Development and Trade Ministry was given the task of calculating the influence that the 28-percent flat social tax will have on the economy after it is introduced in 2004.

-Vladimir Kashin, deputy director of the State Scientific Institute of the Russian Revenue Ministry, believes that only gradual reduction of the social tax rate down to the level of 20 or 22 percent will allow to provide the development of the competitive ability of Russian producers.
+Vladimir Kashin, deputy director of the State Scientific Institute of the Russian Revenue Ministry, believes that only gradual reduction of the social tax rate down to the level of 20 or 22 percent will allow development of the competitive ability of Russian producers.

 In the countries of the European Union, social taxes do not exceed the level of 15 or 18 percent.
 Furthermore, their lower and upper limits are strictly determined.
-In Russia, Vladimir Kashin believes, one should set at least the minimum free of tax income on the living wage level.
-German Gref, the Minister for Economic Development and Trade, has been trying to explain that to the prime minister.
-Yet, Finance Minister Aleksey Kudrin is totally against such an approach, fearing lest the budget might get depleted.
-To all appearances, Mikhail Kasyanov is not interested in that, for the prime minister is more preoccupied with the development of his own political career.
+In Russia, Kashin believes, one should set at least a minimum free-of-tax income at the living-wage level.
+Gref has been trying to explain this to the prime minister.
+Yet, Kudrin is totally against such an approach, fearing that the budget might become depleted.
+To all appearances, Kasyanov is not interested in the subject, for the prime minister is more preoccupied with the development of his own political career.

-Yet, Russian businessmen do not feel very enthusiastic about all that.
-For example, the Russian Union of Entrepreneurs and Businessmen is being rather sceptic about the prime minister's initiative, especially when it comes to the taxation system for large companies, who run the transparent practice of salaries.
-Experts of the Union calculated that the current social tax rate for large companies does not exceed the level of two percent.
+Russian businessmen do not feel very enthusiastic about the subject.
+For example, the Russian Union of Entrepreneurs and Businessmen is rather skeptical about the prime minister’s initiative, especially when it comes to the taxation system for large companies who pay salaries in a transparent way.
+Union experts have calculated that the current social-tax rate for large companies does not exceed the level of 2 percent.
 As a result of the reform, they will have to pay 28 percent.
-Pretty big difference over there.
-Businessmen and entrepreneurs believe that the social tax flat scale can justify itself only if the tax rate is fixed on the level of eleven percent.
-In this case, the taxation of wages will not exceed the income tax.
-Yet, it is obvious that neither the government, nor the prime minister will ever make such a decision.
+That’s a pretty big difference.
+Businessmen and entrepreneurs believe that a flat social-tax rate can justify itself only if the tax rate is fixed at the level of 11 percent.
+In that case, taxation of wages will not exceed the income tax.
+Yet, it is obvious that neither the government nor the prime minister will ever make such a decision.